German Travel Phrases 🏝With Pronunciation

-This is an article for intermediate learners, so very simple phrases like “Ein Bier bitte” and “Guten Tag” won’t be covered here.
-Instead, the phrases in this list will provide you with helpful building blocks you may use to form more advanced, eloquent sentences about your trip, in German, whilst you tuck into your Spaghettieis.
+Now, if you are an intermediate learner, you might not have to learn simple phrases like “Ein Bier bitte” and “Guten Tag” anymore.
+The phrases in the following list will provide you with helpful building blocks you may use to form more advanced, eloquent sentences about your trip, in German, whilst you tuck into your Spaghettieis.

 1. Der Geheimtipp ✨